-9. The first peak shows the cingulate activity that we modelled in the discrete source analysis earlier.
-Toggle through the other maxima: The next two represent the auditory activity; the last one is insignificant.
+9. One peak shows the cingulate activity that we modelled in the discrete source analysis earlier.
+Toggle through the other maxima: Two of them represent the auditory activity; the last one is insignificant.
 Note that this result was obtained without the need for sequential dipole fitting, in a completely automated fashion.